bluenviron/goroslib/README.md

 ### Use standard messages and services

-Standard messages and services are available in folder `pkg/msgs` and [listed in the documentation](https://pkg.go.dev/github.com/aler9/goroslib/pkg/msgs?tab=subdirectories).
+Standard messages and services are available in folder `pkg/msgs` and [described in the documentation](https://pkg.go.dev/github.com/aler9/goroslib/pkg/msgs?tab=subdirectories).

 ### Define custom messages